 DSFT provides a range of consultancy services to ice cream, gelato, sherbet and sorbet manufacturers.
 These range from help in formulating recipes, reducing costs by replacing expensive imported additives, problem solving, courses in advanced product manufacture, advice on all aspects of HACCP including process validation, providing assistance in discussions with regulatory authorities to independent audits of plant, process and external advice received.
 Independent nutritional advice on the manufacture and safety of low or sugar-free gelato and ice cream products is also provided.

 We can help with the development and commercial production of soya and dairy-free, high protein ice cream-like products with or without sucrose.
 There are better options than sorbitol and fructose.
 Science based advice on describing products intended for consumers with health issues can also be provided.

 Despite work undertaken over 20-years ago by researchers in Canada many large scale ice cream producers have limited knowledge of the minimum holding time of ice cream mix processed using HTST or HHST heat-processes.
 Furthermore many lack the evidence that they meet regulatory requirements for holding time.
 DFST can use your plant data to calculate average holding time, flow type, minimum residence or holding time, the log reductions of major pathogens and advise on any remedial action required.

 The purpose of this article is to show how the calculator for predicting salmonella growth on tomatoes was written in ASP.
 I would like to encourage lecturers and students to learn how to programme.
-While ASP is being replaced by ASP.NET the basic premises using in ASP coding can be applied to other languages and even if you decide to learn PHP which is a particularly versatile web language you will be able to apply the concepts learned
+While ASP is being replaced by ASP.NET the basic premises using in ASP coding can be applied to other languages and even if you decide to learn PHP which is a particularly versatile web language or other language (probably good idea) you will be able to apply the concepts learned.

 Constructing the data entry form